Student Travel Medicine

 The University provides international health coverage to all students with a current passport or student visa who are temporarily traveling or residing outside of their home country of regular residence, as part of a University activity, program, research, or other sponsored travel.
 In the event that you are asked to provide evidence of this coverage (e.g. as a Visa application requirement), please contact Missy McGinn, Associate Director, Risk Management (firstname.lastname@example.org) or Sarah Kiely, Insurance Coordinator (email@example.com).

-Coverage is provided by Nationwide Insurance in conjunction with International SOS.
+Coverage is provided by Aetna in conjunction with International SOS.
 There is NO enrollment required and there is NO separate ID card.
 Simply utilize your International SOS Membership card.